britisharmy/poist/README.md

 ## Chat

-Build powerful and feature-rich realtime chat apps, powered by ﬂexible APIs and a global messaging infrastructure.
+Build powerful and feature-rich realtime chat apps.
 Cross-device and cross-platform means they work across web, iOS, Android, and the rest.

 ## IoT Device Control